MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-features-license-type.md

 ### Pro license

 Power BI Pro is an individual per-user license that lets users create content and also read, and interact with content that others have published to the Power BI service.
 Users with this license type can share content and collaborate with other Power BI Pro users.
-Only Power BI Pro users can publish or share content with other users or consume content that's created by others, unless a Power BI Premium capacity hosts that content.
+Only Power BI Pro users can publish or share content with other Pro users or consume content that's created by other Pro users, unless a Power BI Premium capacity hosts that content.
 If a Power BI Premium capacity hosts the content, then Pro users can share content and collaborate with free and PPU users too.

 ### Premium per user (PPU) license